You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…

 While most visitors driving towards Stirling might only point a surprised finger at the two enormous horse heads they briefly see as they zoom past Falkirk, those in the know will take a short detour to investigate what the enormous metal artworks are all about.

 The impressive sculptures were actually installed to celebrate the story of the heavy horses that towed barges up and down Scotland’s canals in the 19th-century, in the days when canals provided the main transport route for the heavy loads of coal that powered the nation’s industry.
-Ever-wary of the dangers of the water, many canal workers paid their respects to the kelpies (traditional Scottish water spirits), and so a mix of Clydesdale horse and kelpie seemed like the most appropriate symbol to remember this long-lost part of Scotland’s history.
+Ever-wary of the dangers of the water, many canal workers paid their respects to the kelpies (traditional Scottish water spirits), and so a mix of Clydesdale horse and kelpie seemed like the most appropriate symbol to commemorate this long-lost part of Scotland’s history.

 In Scottish folklore a kelpie can change into several different animals, but it’s the form of the powerful water horse that was most revered.
-Blessed with the strength and stamina of ten normal horses, a kelpie perfectly represents Scotland’s rich industrial heritage, which is why the enormous 30-metre tall horse-head sculptures were installed alongside this part of the Forth and Clyde canal in The Helix.
+Blessed with the strength and stamina of ten normal horses, a kelpie perfectly represents Scotland’s rich industrial heritage, which is why the enormous 30-metre tall horse-head sculptures were installed on this part of the Forth and Clyde canal in The Helix.

 ‘The Helix’ is actually the name given to the area around Falkirk that was transformed from a brownfield site into a thriving urban green landscape in 2005, and there’s a huge amount of things to do on the 860 acres of land that it covers.
 Helix Park (the centre of the Helix) contains a huge performance area where concerts are regularly held, and a giant lagoon nearby offers nearly every watersports activity you can think of.